premiare/premiare/README.md

 - JavaScript ES6
 - Node.js

-I'm currently looking for a job in Web Development, so all my current projects are self-inspired and self-progressing.
-Git pushes are here and there, but a lot of my work is done without pushing to repo at the moment.

 ### Current projects and interests:
 - AI powered image publisher; requesting images with voice commands.
 - Hospitality business websites; with my background in hospitality, I want to develop better websites for restaurants and bars.